-The Grand Opera House Trust takes your privacy seriously, and we are committed to safeguarding and protecting your personal data.
-The Trust is a “Controller” for the purposes of data protection law, and in particular the General Data Protection Regulations (GDPR) 2018.
+The Grand Opera House Trust takes your privacy seriously and we are committed to safeguarding and protecting your personal data.
+The Trust is a “Controller” for the purposes of data protection law and in particular the General Data Protection Regulations (GDPR) 2018.
 This means that we are responsible for deciding how we hold and use personal data about you.
-We aim to be clear about how we use your personal data, and this privacy notice explains how we look after your personal data, what personal data we process and why.
+We aim to be clear about how we use your personal data, and this privacy notice will inform you as to how we look after your personal data, what personal data we process and why.

 We will collect, use and store personal data when you:

 - purchase a ticket, over the counter, by phone or via our website.

 - sign up to attend one of our events or workshops.